Declaration for a shared humanity

 Religious leaders from around the world gathered at Upper College Hall on Friday 23 September for the signing of a new declaration for a shared humanity.

 The event was attended by senior members of the Christian Churches, the Catholic Church, Hindu communities from the UK and India, senior Buddhist monks and an Edinburgh Imam.

-The 130-strong religious delegation from 19 countries was joined by 32 school pupils from Fife and three school children from Canada.
-The eleven-point Declaration, written by St Andrews Professor of Divinity Mario Aguilar, incorporates the teachings of different faiths and embraces the basic principles of humanity, equality, diversity and freedom.
+The 130-strong religious delegation from 19 countries was joined by 32 school pupils from Fife and three schoolchildren from Canada.
+The 11-point Declaration, written by St Andrews Professor of Divinity Mario Aguilar, incorporates the teachings of different faiths and embraces the basic principles of humanity, equality, diversity and freedom.

 The document will be used in schools, and by community and faith groups around the world, to form discussion and foster the idea of a common humanity as a tool against radicalisation, and as the basis for inter-faith cooperation.

 The signing event formed the beginning of the conference Silence, Texts and Service: Towards a Christian, Hindu and Buddhist Dialogue, a three-day series of special events, prayers and lectures at St Andrews.
 The signing event was followed by the launch of Professor Aguilar’s monograph on Christian-Hindu dialogue and a public lecture on Interreligious Words: Before – and After – the Silence by the Director of the Centre for the Study of World Religions at Harvard University, Professor Francis X Clooney.